 Another naturalistic theme is the parallel between men and animals, first seen in the title.
 The mercy killing of Candy’s dog parallels that of Lenny in the end.
-The men are little more than animals: the ranch society is like a pack of dogs or wolves, in which only the dominant male has a right to a female, and where everyone intents on defending his territory (even Crooks, the black man, transforms his exclusion into a desire for privacy).
-Lenny is innocent but dangerous, hence animal-like; his love of soft things is the way in which desire and sexuality find their way to a tragic end.
+The men are little more than animals: the ranch society is like a pack of dogs or wolves, in which only the dominant male has a right to a female, and where everyone intends on defending his territory (even Crooks, the black man, transforms his exclusion into a desire for privacy).
+Lenny is innocent but dangerous, hence animal-like; his love of soft things is how desire and sexuality find their way to a tragic end.

 Naturalism in England